 Pests in Gardens and Landscapes: Quick Tips

 Whiteflies are tiny, sap-sucking insects that damage leaves of many plants.
 Adults are white and sometimes have darker markings on their wings.
 Nymphs, which cause most of the damage, are oval, legless, and don't move.
 Many species occur in California landscapes, and natural enemies keep most under good control.
 Prevent whitefly problems by using reflective mulches, avoiding dust, choosing less susceptible plants, and eliminating pesticides that kill whitefly natural enemies.
-When management is required, consider using insecticidal soaps and sticky traps or removing infested plants.
+When management is required, consider using sticky traps, insecticidal soaps or oils, or removing infested plants.